Step 1. Make sure you have already set up Unrulr for your class. (See How do I set up Unrulr?)

 - Getting to know each other better so we can help each other.

 - Sharing our work so we can get feedback and ideas from each other.

 - Capturing your progress on your projects so you will have evidence of your process when you present at the end of your project.

 - Ask students to take out their phones or tablets and download Unrulr from the app store.
 If they don’t have a device, they can navigate to https://community.unrulr.com in their browser.

 - Have students sign in to Unrulr with the accounts you set up for them in the set up process.

 - Have students read the initial app walk-through that pops up the first time they open the app.
 The walk-though will show them where to find Prompts and how to create posts.

 - Ask students to respond to your prompt with their first learning Moment.
-To do so, they click the "Respond" button under your prompt.
+To do so, they tap the "Respond" button under your prompt.
 (See How do students find and respond to Prompts?)

-- Ask students to refresh their screen by swiping down on the feed from the top.
+- After making their response posts, ask students to refresh their screen by swiping down on the feed from the top.
 This way, they can see their peers’ posts as they get created.

-- Ask students to make one helpful comment on one of their peers’ learning Moments.
+- Ask students to make one helpful comment on one of their peers’ posts.